 When you’re hiking in Yellowstone, always carry plenty of food and water, bear spray, a basic first aid kit, and a pocket knife.

-Here are the best hikes with kids in Yellowstone:
+Here are the best hiking trails with kids in Yellowstone:

 Grand Prismatic Overlook Trail